thueringa/docsweeper/docs/developer.rst

 Specific tests can be added or omitted from the test suite by passing any combination of the following parameters to a test run:

---no-old-git  Do not run tests that use the old git version.
---no-old-hg  Do not run tests that use the old *Mercurial* version.
+--no-vcs  Do not test any version control systems.
+By default all version control
+          systems are tested.

+--vcs [VCS]  Test the version control systems defined by VCS.
+             VCS is a space-separated list of version control systems that are to be tested.

+             Default value: all available version control systems.

-For example, invoke the following command to omit the old *git* version tests:
+For example, invoke the following command to omit the *Mercurial* version tests:

 .. code-block:: console

-   $ poetry run pytest --no-old-git
+   $ poetry run pytest --vcs git -- src/tests

 Running The Pre-Commit Script
 =============================